Hinaser/xspy/README.md

 ### `xspy.disable()`

 Disable spying on request/response. `window.fetch` and `XMLHttpRequest` will be set back to original ones.
-Note that request/response handlers are not cleared and stored in memory.
+Note that request/response listeners are not cleared and stored in memory.

 ### `Request`

-Properties of `Request` object can be edited in request handler.
+Properties of `Request` object can be edited in request listener.
 Some properties are only available for specific `ajaxType`.

 - `ajaxType`: string - "xhr" or "fetch".
 Indicating whether request is dispatched from `fetch()` or `xhr.send()`.